 - Thrust Chambers.
 The examination of injectors, combustion chamber and nozzle and other major engine elements is conducted in-depth.
 The issues of heat transfer, cooling, film cooling, ablative cooling and radiation cooling are explored.
 Ignition and engine start problems and solutions are examined.

 - Combustion.
 Examination of combustion zones, combustion instability and control of instabilities in the design and analysis of rocket engines.

 - Turbopumps.
 Close examination of the issues of turbo-pumps, the gas generation, turbines, and pumps.
-Parameters and properties of a good turbo-pump design.
+Characteristics of successful turbo-pump designs.

 - Solid Rocket Motors.
 Introduction to propellant grain design, alternative motor configurations and burning rate issues.
 Burning rates, and the effects of hot or cold motors.
 Propellant grain configuration with regressive, neutral and progressive burn motors.
 Issues of motor case, nozzle, and thrust termination design.
 Solid propellant formulations, binders, fuels and oxidizers.

 - Hybrid Rockets.
 The advantages and disadvantages of various hybrid rocket motor systems.
 Safety attributes, tankage/fuel grain configurations, and combustion characteristics.

 - Stability and Thrust Vector Control.
 Discussion of rocket vehicle flight stability, and the need for Thrust Vector Control.
 TVC mechanisms and strategies, including: hydraulic actuation, gimbals, Solid Rocket Motor flex-bearings, liquid/gas injection, jet vanes, jet tabs, rings, and RCS used for steering.